alexkim1003/OsParking_HW/README.md

-# Release
-OsParking, 3 device simulators, etc.-needs parkinglot-db(another repository of OsParking in Github)
+#OsParking_HW(Eng)
+OsParking- English GUI, 3 device simulators, real hardware for E-board and gate bar, needs OsParking-DB(another OsParking repo')

 OsParking (pronounced 'Oz' Parking, as in The Wizard of Oz) is an Open Source Parking Lot Management Software.
 In an extended sense, it is a term which describes a simulation package which includes OsParking(manager) and three device simulators(Camera, E-Board, GateBar).

 OsParking software assumes the use of LPR (License Plate Recognition) function a external module to identify car tag numbers.

+As of Dec.
+22nd, OsParking_HW supports LEDnotice E-board(Socket and Serial connection) and Nara gate bar(Serial connection) real hardware devices.

-Open source Parking Inc.
+Open source Parking, Inc.

-Oct.
-30, 2015
+Dec.
+22, 2015

 Company homepage(www.osparking.com) will open early November.